gurunandan-bhat/vernarch/content/essays/nomad-camps.md

 bushes where they put their animals for the night after they come back from grazing while one corner has all their belongings neatly piled on to a cot.

 {{< figure src="/images/essays/a Khanabadosh, North Gujarat, Vanjhara camp 02.png" caption="The Banjara are wandering traders and artisans.
 They also do levelling of fields with their donkeys.
 Above: An Od family of Gujarat on the move.
 They move with their belongings, including their poultry tied to cots placed on donkeys.
-The Od are also earth-workers of Gujarat in western India." width="100%" >}}
+The Od are also earth-workers of Gujarat in western India." width="100%" class="essay-image" >}}

 Some shepherds and camel herders like the Rajasthani Rabari have a separate enclosure of thorny bushes for their animals while they themselves pitch camp in a clearing in a field.